usbong/documentation/Usbong/R&D/Notes/ComputerInteractiveLessonsLearned.md

 ### 1.7.1.1) magic:
 poison increased damage against tyranosaurus<br/> reflect sends magic attack to enemy (reflected magic is not reflected again)<br/>
-genjuu summon is not reflected<br/>
+genjuu (illusion beast) summon is not reflected<br/>
 reflect from all 4 team members sends magic attack x4<br/>

 ### 1.7.1.2) items inventory:
 #### 1.7.1.2.1) accessories:
 reflect ring: reflect magic<br/>
 blackbelt: counter-attack (non-magic)<br/>
-white cape:  increased defense<br/>
+white cape:  increased defense (magic, non-magic, magic evade, immune to silence and kappa curses)<br/>
+<b>notes:</b><br/>
+--> silence curse causes enemy or member to be in state of cannot cast any magic<br/>
+--> kappa curse causes enemy or member to be in state of "kappa", i.e. turtle-like demon creature with water on head; damage when received as kappa is higher, even quick death<br/>
+--> select genjuu, e.g. Arutima, can be cursed to be kappa to be destroyed in battle, albeit regenerates to reappear

 #### 1.7.1.2.2) weapon:
-flail star: attack (non-magic) damage at back row position equal with front row position;<br/>
+morning star: attack (non-magic) damage at back row position equal with front row position;<br/>
-back row position received (non-magic) damage 1/2.<br/> tiger claw: stronger than dragon claw
+note: back row position received (non-magic) damage is cut by 1/2.<br/>

+tiger claw: stronger than dragon claw

 ### 1.7.1.3) enemy/monster